AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

        Access_B; -- ERROR
     end Main;

-As another example, it can be the case that the requirement of a subprogram expresses its expected behavior as a sequence of actions to be performed.
-To write this kind of specification more easily, global ghost variables may be used to store intermediate values of variables in the program.
+Let's look at another example.
+The specification of a subprogram's expected behavior is sometimes best expressed as a sequence of actions it must perform.
+You can use global ghost variables that store intermediate values of normal variables to write this sort of specification more easily.

-For example, we specify below the subprogram ``Do_Two_Things`` in two steps using the global variable ``V_Interm`` to store the intermediate value of ``V`` between the two things to be done.
-Note that this usage could be expressed using an existential quantification on the variable ``V_Interm``, although this would be very inefficient at runtime to iterate over all integers.
-Besides, this cannot always be done in SPARK as quantification in Ada is restricted to :ada:`for ... loop` patterns.
-What is more, supplying the value of the variable may help the prover to effectively verify the contracts.
+For example, we specify the subprogram ``Do_Two_Things`` below in two steps, using the ghost variable ``V_Interm`` to store the intermediate value of ``V`` between those steps.
+We could also express this using an existential quantification on the variable ``V_Interm``, but it would be impractical to iterate over all integers at runtime and this can't always be written in SPARK because quantification is restricted to :ada:`for ... loop` patterns.

+Finally, supplying the value of the variable may help the prover verify the contracts.

 .. code:: ada